 Outreach and Advocacy

-GDS works closely with our stakeholders to build a safe and inclusive community, so people with vision loss can participate equally.
-We also aim to increase awareness and normalise the use of guide dogs.
-Our team at GDS customises each talk and training session to suit the needs of the audience.
-There are also opportunities to observe how our clients use their guide dogs and white canes.
+GDS collaborates closely with our stakeholders to build a safe and inclusive community where people with vision loss can participate equally.
+We strive to raise awareness and normalise the use of guide dogs.

 1

-• Information on guide dogs to dispel misconceptions and increase awareness
+• Information about guide dogs to dispel misconceptions and increase awareness

-• Dos and don’ts when interacting with a person using a guide dog
+• Dos and don’ts when interacting with guide dog users

 • Consultancy and infrastructure modification for better accessibility